David Thorstad

-David Thorstad (October 15, 1941 – August 1, 2021) was an American political activist who co-founded or ran a number of homosexual rights groups following the Stonewall riots in 1969, including as a former president of New York's Gay Activists Alliance.
-He later engaged in pedophilia and pederasty activism with the North American Man/Boy Love Association (NAMBLA), of which he was a founding member.
+David Thorstad (October 15, 1941 – August 1, 2021) was an American pro-pedophile and political activist who co-founded or ran a number of gay rights groups in the 1970s, including as a former president of New York's Gay Activists Alliance.
+He later engaged in pro-pedophilia and pederasty activism with the North American Man/Boy Love Association (NAMBLA), of which he was a founding member.

 Early activism

 Thorstad was active in Trotskyist politics for some years.
 For more than six years, he was a member of the Upper West Side branch of the Socialist Workers Party (SWP) and a staff writer for its newspaper, The Militant.
 He left the SWP in December 1973, citing the organization's lack of enthusiasm for the gay liberation movement and failure to develop a "Marxist materialist analysis" of it.
 In 1976 he self-published a collection of internal party documents relating to its discussion of the gay liberation movement under the title Gay Liberation and Socialism: Documents from the Discussions on Gay Liberation Inside the Socialist Workers Party (1970-1973).

 In the early 1970s, Thorstad was president of the Gay Activists Alliance, a leading gay liberation group in New York.

 In June 1973, Thorstad and John Lauritsen published "The Early Homosexual Rights Movement (1864-1935)" in the SWP internal Discussion Bulletin, attempting to prove that the gay liberation movement had a long and substantial history, particularly in Germany.
 This 14-page historical survey was expanded the next year into a 92-page book of the same name published by Times Change Press, a New York publishing house specializing in feminist and politically progressive books.
 The book was translated into Spanish and German.

 In 1977, Thorstad founded the Coalition for Lesbian and Gay Rights.